 Il Terrazzo – Northern Italian cuisine (555 Johnson St. next to Willie’s Bakery) Open daily 5-10pm and for lunch during the weekdays.
 They specialize in wood-oven roasted meats and pizza, home-made pasta, and fresh West Coast seafood, and are known as Victoria’s best Italian restaurant. $25-45.

 Bard & Banker – Scottish Pub (1022 Government St., Downtown) – great live music gigs.
 Great spacious atmosphere and good beers.
 Multiple sitting areas and levels (they recently expanded).
 I have not tried their food yet, but I will next time! $10-25.

 Canoe Brewpub – Brewery and restaurant (459 Swift St., Downtown) – Great food and drinks.
 And they have a large outdoor patio overlooking the water front.
 I celebrated my 20th birthday in their upstairs dining mezzanine and have been back regularly ever since.
 Great casual atmosphere on the bar side, with a pool table.
 Restaurant on multiple levels on the other side.
-Good deserts! $10-30.
+In the summer they set up a large patio by the water where you can watch the sunset! $10-30.